 The ACM International Collegiate Programming Contest (ICPC) is the premiere global programming competition conducted by and for the world’s universities.
-The competition operates under the auspices of ACM, is sponsored by IBM, and is headquartered at Baylor University.
+The competition operates under the auspices of ACM, is sponsored by ICPC Foundation, and is headquartered at Baylor University.
 For nearly four decades, the ICPC has grown to be a game-changing global competitive educational program that has raised aspirations and performance of generations of the world’s problem solvers in the computing sciences and engineering.

 The contest fosters creativity, teamwork, and innovation in building new software programs, and enables students to test their ability to perform under pressure.
 Quite simply, it is the oldest, largest, and most prestigious programming contest in the world.

 The annual event is comprised of several levels of competition:

 - Local Contests – Universities choose teams or hold local contests to select one or more teams to represent them at the next level of competition.
 Selection takes place from a field of over 300,000 students in computing disciplines worldwide.